Mets 4, Marlins 1 | Federal News Network

 |1

-Umpires_Home, Stu Scheurwater; First, Mark Wegner; Second, Alan Porter; Third, Ramon De Jesus.
+Umpires_Home, Stu Scheuwater; First, Mark Wegner; Second, Alan Porter; Third, Ramon De Jesus.

 T_2:41.
 A_32,501 (41,922).